 Veterans are a very special group of people.

-We think differently, live differently, and heck, we even eat differently.
+We think differently, live, and even eat differently.

-What you do need to understand is that there are thousands of others who share the same experiences.
+What you do need to understand is that thousands of others share the same experiences.

 We all have the same anxiety.